Skip to page body Home A-Z Government Community

 How do mosquitoes pass on disease?

-A little more than 100 species of mosquitoes are known transmitters of diseases that are of concern to human health.
-But how?
-When a female mosquito has mated and is ready to lay eggs, she needs protein to help those eggs develop.
+A little more than 100 species of mosquitoes are known transmitters of diseases that concern human health.
+When a female mosquito is ready to lay eggs, she needs protein to help those eggs develop.
 To do this, the female seeks out blood for her source of protein.

 When taking a blood meal, they use specialized mouthparts called a proboscis.
-One of the inner parts of the proboscis is in charge of ejecting saliva.
+One of the inner parts of the proboscis injects saliva into their prey.
 The saliva contains proteins to help mask pain, and has anticoagulating properties which keep the blood moving freely.

 Not every mosquito transmits disease, and not every kind of mosquito can pass on the same ones.
 This is why identification of local mosquitoes is an important step in protecting public health.

-Does traveling outside the US increase my risk of mosquito disease?
+Does traveling increase my risk of mosquito disease?

-Not every country has mosquito control.
-When traveling outside of the USA to countries where mosquito-borne diseases are prevalent, please take the necessary precautions to protect yourself from mosquito bites.
-We may not have specific diseases in Sarasota County, but we do have the species of mosquitoes to carry them.
+Travel can increase your risk, depending on your destination.
+When traveling to areas where mosquito-borne diseases are prevalent, please take the necessary precautions to protect yourself from mosquito bites.
+We may not have specific diseases in Sarasota County, but we do have the species of mosquitoes that can carry them.

 Several cases of mosquito-borne diseases are reported each year in Florida, imported from regions such as the Caribbean, Central & South America and Asia.
-Frequent international travel makes it possible to have diseases re-introduced locally.
+It is recommended to visit the CDC Travelers' Health Notices page to see if you may be at greater risk for disease when traveling.

-Please remember to follow protective guidelines when traveling overseas, not just to protect yourself, but your family and community on your return home.
+Please remember to follow protective guidelines when traveling, not just to protect yourself, but your family and community on your return home.

 Can my pets/animals get sick from mosquitoes?